Jackalope: In popular culture

 Since Herrick and his brother began selling manipulated taxidermy heads in the 1930s, such trophies, as well as jackalope postcards and related gift-shop items, can be found in many places beyond Douglas.
 The student magazine of the Santa Fe University of Art and Design in New Mexico is called The Jackalope.
 On the other side of the world, The Hop Factory craft beer cafe in Newcastle, Australia, uses a leaping jackalope as its logo.
-In 1986, James Abdnor, a senator from South Dakota, gave U.S. President Ronald Reagan a stuffed jackalope (rabbit head with antlers) during a presidential campaign stop in Rapid City.
+In 1986, James Abdnor, a senator from South Dakota, gave U.S. president Ronald Reagan a stuffed jackalope (rabbit head with antlers) during a presidential campaign stop in Rapid City.

 Many books, including a large number written for children, feature the jackalope.
 A search for "jackalope" in the WorldCat listings of early 2015 produced 225 hits, including 57 for books.
 Among them is Juan and the Jackalope: A Children's Book in Verse by Rudolfo Anaya.
 The WorldCat summary of Anaya's book says: "Competing for the hand of the lovely Rosita and her rhubarb pie, Juan rides a Jackalope in a race against Pecos Bill."
 A short story, "Jackalope Wives" by Ursula Vernon, has been nominated for a 2014 Nebula Award.

+The psychonaut Terence McKenna claimed to have encountered a jackalope in the gardens of the Esalen Institute.

 Musicians have used the jackalope in various ways.
 R. Carlos Nakai, a Native American flute player, formerly belonged to a group called Jackalope.
 In the late 1980s, it performed what Nakai called "synthacousticpunkarachiNavajazz", which combined "improvisation, visual art, storytelling, dance and dramatic theatrical effects."
 Nakai said he wanted people to dream as they listened to the music.
 Jakalope is a Canadian alternative pop/rock group formed in 2003 by Dave "Rave" Ogilvie.
 The band Miike Snow uses the jackalope as its logo.
 Band member Andrew Wyatt said during an interview in 2012 that the logo was meant to signify experiment and adventure.
 Of the 225 Worldcat hits resulting from a search for "jackalope", 95 were related to music.